 According to this Herald Sun article, Melbourne researchers will be tackling the overuse of antibiotics in nursing homes.
 14 Nursing homes across Melbourne and Sydney will be monitored to ensure they are treating infections properly, and not overprescribing antibiotics.
 This comes after previous work by Infectious diseases and microbiology Professor Anton Peleg, that uncovered that superbugs was made worse by the overuse of antibiotics.
 According to the article, more than a third of nursing-home residents are carriers of antibiotic-resistant bacteria (also called superbugs), while at least half of common infections like urinary tract infections are being wrongly treated with antibiotics.
 Professor Peleg said: “We know that being exposed to antibiotics and high use of antibiotics drives superbug infection.”

-Antibiotics kill microscopic life, but some microbes respond to the attempt on their lives by adapting and surviving.
+Antibiotics kill almost all microscopic life, but some microbes respond to the attempt on their lives by adapting, surviving and thriving.
 It's not hard to see why the elderly in Australia are so vulnerable.
 They may have a gut packed with potentially harmful microbes, and not enough good microbes, or a diversity of beneficial microbes via the diet to counter them.
-They are a sitting duck for disease.
+Some vulnerable groups are a sitting duck for disease.
 80% of human immunity lies in the gut, and if there is not sufficient good microbes colonising the gut lining, you’re in big trouble…

 Listeriosis from rockmelon in Australia